Learn about the basics of SMS campaigns, from getting started to sending and reporting.

 SMS (short message service) is one of the most effective marketing channels there is, enjoying high deliverability and engagement rates, and allows you to get your message directly to your contacts by targeting their phones.

-You can send SMS messages from Engagement Cloud by using either an automated program; ideal for sending personalised alerts, reminders and notifications, or by using SMS broadasting, which is great for sending survey links or promotions to a list of numbers.
+You can send SMS messages from your account using either an automated program; ideal for sending personalised alerts, reminders and notifications, or by using SMS broadcasting, which is great for sending survey links or promotions to a list of numbers.
 This is great because your contacts don't need to be attached to an email address.

 To start your marketing journey using SMS, you need to have SMS sending credits and an SMS from name.